atharva0192/Courses/Data Analytics.md

 ### Apriori Algorithm

 Itemset :A collection of one or more items
-Support Count(sigma) : It represents frequency of occur
+Support Count(sigma) : It represents frequency of occurrence of an itemset